abhinabsarkar/lamp-on-azure/readme.md

-# LAMP stack on an Azure
+# LAMP stack on Azure
 Deploy an Apache web server, MySQL, and PHP (the LAMP stack) on an Ubuntu VM in Azure.

 ## Create an Ubuntu VM in Azure